 WHAT IS A DA?

 District attorneys (DAs) are more than just prosecutors.
 The district attorney’s job is to seek justice in criminal cases, work to prevent crime, and serve as a leader in the diverse communities they represent.
-The DA is also an elected official, which means they are ultimately accountable to the voters.
+The DA is also an elected official.
 In California, we have 58 elected DAs each representing one of our 58 counties.

 WHAT MAKES A DA SO POWERFUL?